How to Convince Your Employer to Get AIP Designated: A Step-by-Step Approach

 - Name the program and distinguish it from LMIA: "The Atlantic Immigration Program is different from regular sponsorship.
 There is no LMIA.
 The province handles it."

-- Address cost immediately: "Your only cost is a $230 fee.
-The rest — the language tests, the documents, the application — I handle all of it."
+- Address cost immediately: "Your usual federal cost is a $230 fee if I use the C18 permit.
+Provincial requirements and fees vary; the rest — the language tests, the documents, the application — I handle all of it."

 - Explain their role: "You apply to the province for designation.
 Once approved, you sign a job offer form.
 That is your total involvement."